 Volunteerism is alive and well as demonstrated every day in the Be My Eyes app.
 The concept was conceived in 2012 by furniture craftsman Hans Jørgen Wiberg, who began losing his vision twenty-five years prior.
 It was his idea to provide access to sighted assistance for people with low vision or blindness.
 The app name leaves no doubt about its purpose.
-I recall being incredibly impressed in the early days of BME, when there were 150,000 volunteers, today there are nearly 3 million volunteers, helping more than 150,000 people with vision loss.
+I recall being incredibly impressed in the early days of BME, when there were 150,000 volunteers, today there are over 6.4 million helping more than 480,000 people with vision loss.
 The fact that so many are interested in lending their eyes to a total stranger, is a testament to humanity.

-The service is active in 150 countries and available in 180 languages.
-When you “Call First Available Volunteer,” BME sends out the request to the nearest available volunteers by location and language.
-There is no limit to the amount of time a volunteer can spend on a call, but it is best to say, from the start, if you expect the call to be lengthy.
+The service is active in 150 countries and available in 185 languages.
+When you call a volunteer, BME sends out the request to the nearest available volunteers by location and language.
+There is no limit to the number of calls or time spent, however it is best to say, at the start of a call, if you expect the call to be lengthy.
 The app provides a rating system to register feedback about your experience, good or bad.

+Here are 100 Ways to Use BME.
 I have used the app for assistance reading a thermostat, setting the oven temperature, reading hand-written notes and product directions.
 All these encounters with BME volunteers were pleasant, constructive and successful.
-There is a “Stories” tab at the bottom of the homepage, offering inspiring accounts of experiences through the lens of both volunteers and users, which should not be missed.
+There is a “Community” tab at the bottom of every page worth exploring for inspiring stories from users and volunteers.

 And, by the way, all Be My Eyes Services are free.